Muhammad-Faizan02/city_guide/README.md

 - Thanks to the Flutter and Firebase teams for their amazing tools and documentation.
 - Special thanks to all contributors who helped improve this project.

----

-Feel free to customize the README further based on your specific needs or additional features you've implemented.
-Make sure to replace placeholder paths (like `path_to_screenshot.png`) with actual screenshots or links to images hosted online.

-Good luck with your project! 🚀